CartoDB/carto.js/doc/API.md

 ##### Using CartoDB visualizations in your webpage

-There are two ways to include a visualization you have done using the CartoDB UI in your webpage:
+There are two ways to take a visualization you have created in the CartoDB UI and include it in your webpage:

 ###### Create a visualization from scratch

-The easiest way to quickly get a CartoDB map onto your webpage.
-Use this when there is no map in you applicacion and you want to add the visualization to hack over it.
-With this method, CartoDB.js handles all the details of loading a map interface, basemap, and your CartoDB visualization.
+This method handles the entire map creation for you, making it one of the quickest and easiest ways to get a CartoDB map onto your page.
+Use this when you don't already have a map in your application but want to start hacking with your CartoDB maps.
+CartoDB.js deals with all the details of loading a map interface, add the basemap, and building your CartoDB visualization.

-You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map, and the viz.json URL of your visualization, which you can get from the publish window.
+You need just two things to make this method work.
+First, you need a DIV with a distinct ID in your HTML.
+Second, you need the viz.json URL from the visualization you created in the CartoDB UI.
+Give CartoDB.js these two parameters, the DIV ID followed by the viz.json URL, and you are off to the races,

 <div class="margin20"></div>
 <div class="code_title">Simplest way to add your map to a webpage ever!</div>